twangboy/salt-vmtools/README.md

         -ConfigOptions <String[]>
-            Any number of minion config options specified by the name of the config option as found in salt documentation.
-All options will be lower-cased and written to the minion config as passed.
-All values are in the key=value. format. eg: master=localhost
+            Any number of minion config options specified by the name of the config option as found in Salt documentation.
+All options will be lowercase and written to the minion config as passed.
+All values are in the key=value. format.
+For example: master=localhost

         -Remove [<SwitchParameter>]
-            Stop and uninstall the salt-minion service.
+            Stops and uninstalls the salt-minion service.

         -Clear [<SwitchParameter>]
-            Reset the salt-minion.
-Randomize the minion id and remove the minion keys.
+            Resets the salt-minion by andomizing the minion ID and removing the minion keys.
-            The randomized minion id will be the old minion id, an underscore, and 5 random digits.
+            The randomized minion ID will be the old minion ID, an underscore, and 5 random digits.

         -Status [<SwitchParameter>]
             Get the status of the salt minion installation.
-This returns a numeric value that corresponds as follows:
+This command returns a numeric value that corresponds as follows:
             100 - installed
             101 - installing